George-P-1/Speech_Intelligibility_with_Neural_Networks/README.md

 ## Experimentation

 The models were trained and evaluated on the CPC1 dataset, and various hyperparameters and architectural configurations were tested to optimize performance.
 A key observation was that **GRU models** outperformed **MLP models**, achieving better results for speech intelligibility prediction.
+The experimental results shown here are only for the d-matrix-based models.

 ### MLP Model Results